 After we establish a liable party and assess your damages, we will negotiate a settlement with their insurance provider.

 At first, one of their representatives might try reaching out to offer you a settlement that doesn’t cover all your accident-related expenses.
-If that happens, direct them to one of our lawyers, and they will take over communication and negotiate with them until we can agree on a settlement amount.
+If that happens, direct them to one of our personal injury lawyers, and they will take over communication and negotiate with them until we can agree on a settlement amount.

 We Can Also File a Lawsuit Against the Other Driver